BenArviv/BenArviv/README.md

 - C
 - C#
 - Python
-- As well as knowledge about data structures and basic algorithms
+- As well as knowledge about data structures and algorithms

 My main interest is learning and practicing with: